pkarsy/rfboot/help/Installation.md

 ```

 - "random_serial" should be unique for every module ie 12F34, 25317, 1awd34fg etc.
-- The CP2104 chip seems to have already unique ID, so this procedure is not needed.
+- The CP2104 chip seems to have already unique ID, so this procedure is not needed and maybe in
+fact do harm, as this chip is not tested by the athor.
 - The Pl2303 chip cannot programmed, so if you are going to use this chip, you
 have to use only one, and use other brands, if you need to connect other
 USB-to-Serial modules.